 In our previous example, you would configure the event with a bilingual ‘English – Spanish’ language room.
 When someone is speaking English, the interpreter clicks on the ‘Spanish‘ button and starts translating into Spanish.
 When someone is speaking Spanish, the interpreter clicks on the ‘English‘ button and starts translating into English.

 Interpreter relay for events with many languages

 For example, when someone starts speaking French during a predominantly English meeting, the Japanese interpreter can select ‘English’ from the Interpreter Relay dropdown.
-This way, she will hear the translation from the English interpreter (instead of the floor audio) and can continue to translate from English into Japanese.
+This way, they will hear the translation from the English interpreter (instead of the floor audio) and can continue to translate from English into Japanese.

-If the event manager knows in advance which language will be spoken at a given time, she can help by sending instructions to the interpreters via the Language Rooms Management interface.
+If the event manager knows in advance which language will be spoken at a given time, they can help by sending instructions to the interpreters via the Language Rooms Management interface.
 It also allows event managers to hear the incoming translations from each language room at any given time.